xuchunyang/tongbu.el/README.md

-# Share text/file between your computer and phone
+# A web server to share text or files between two devices

 `tongbu.el` (同步) is an Emacs package which creates a web server for sharing text and files between your computer and phone via a web browser.